Gepoverlow/My-Java-Journey/README.md

 # My Java Journey

-## Chapter One - Variables
+## Chapter One - Basic Syntax

-In this chapter we dive a bit deeper on what kind of variables we can work with in Java.
+In this chapter we make my first steps into the Java basic syntax.